 }

-You may have noticed in the reference that the function push() is registered to the base window, when we want to push a event-handling callback function to handle menu event in the frame, we have to cast the frame from top window type to base window type.
+You may have noticed that in the reference the function push() is registered to the base window; therefore if we want to push a event-handling callback function to handle menu event in the main frame, we have to cast the frame from the top window type to the base window type.